joshuastevenson/joshuastevenson.github.io/WhatMakesACSDegree.md

 My final project https://github.com/joshuastevenson/cs3250-data-project/tree/gh-pages (with left overs from the dcjs demo website) where I analyzed data from speedrun.com.

 ### CS 4290 (MTH [46]\d\d\d) Cryptography and Data Security
 Applied abstract algebra.
 Basic ciphers, fields and rings, rsa.
 Only programing was for extra credit.
+I fully expect to never use anything I learned from the class.
+I know not to roll my own crypto.

 ### CEG 4420 Host Computer Security
 Understanding access control, viruses, rootkits, ...